matomatical/AI-games/README.md

 >
 > The games from my tenure as head TA, back to 2017, are more-or-less
 > documented, with only a few missing pieces.
-> More details of this semester's game are forthcoming.
 >
 > I am considering compiling a 'hall of fame' with information about the
 > winners of each year's tournament, and linking to other repositories